-6. Audit Committee
+7. Audit Committee

-The Audit Committee ("AC") of the Company comprises three non-executive directors.
+The Audit Committee ("AC") of the Company comprises three independent directors.
 The members of the AC at the date of this statement are:

-Yau Thiam Hwa (Chairman)

-Loy Soo Chew
+Yau Thiam Hwa (Chairman) Loy Soo Chew Vincent Leow

-Vincent Leow

 The AC has convened two meetings during the financial year with key management and the internal and external auditors of the Company.